 Animal Bites

-One of the most effective ways to prevent rabies infection is immediate, thorough cleansing of the animal bite or scratch wounds with liberal amounts of soap and water for 10-15 minutes.
+1. Immediately cleanse the animal bite or scratch wounds with liberal amounts of soap and water for 10-15 minutes.

-To report a bite, contact the Iowa County Health Department at 608-930-9870 or the Iowa County Sheriff’s Office at 608-930-9500 and provide as much detail as possible about the incident (what, when, where, and how the incident happened).
-It’s also important to get the owner’s name, phone number, and information about the animal, when possible.
+2. Report the bite to the Iowa County Sheriff's Office at 608-930-9500 and provide as much detail as possible about the incident (what, when, where, and how the incident happened).
+Share the owner’s name, phone number, and information about the animal, when possible.
+Do not release or destroy a biting animal until a public health official or an animal control officer is consulted.
+The victim's physician should also be notified promptly.

 • Eliminate stray dogs and cats and enforce leash laws.